88um/instagram-combo-checker/README.md

 # Combo List Generator:

-**Iterates through both the username list and the password list, creating as many possible combinations as it can.**
+**Iterates through both the username list and the password list, creating as many combinations as possible.**

 **Non-threaded so large lists could take some time**